Academic Program

 As a fully selective high school, Perth Modern School provides rigorous stimuli for students across a range of curricular areas.
 Additionally, programs are in place to further intellectually stimulate and challenge our gifted students.
-This section of the website gives additional information about these programs together with information about curriculum areas.

 Students are taught under the principles of Gifted and Talented education, in which the curriculum is differentiated to cater for the needs of gifted students.
 This is done so that they may fulfil their potential through opportunities to direct, manage and negotiate their own learning, both as group members and as individuals within the classroom.
 The curriculum is differentiated on the basis of acceleration, extension and enrichment.